Sijangkang

 Sijangkang or the full name Kampung Sijangkang, is a place in Kuala Langat District, Selangor, Malaysia.
 The village is being administered by Zone 1 and 2 (west and east) of Kuala Langat Municipal Council.

 Sijangkang is essentially a Javanese-Malay village and it is believed to have been founded about 1900.
-The name Sijangkang comes from a plant that similar to a rubber tree plant.
+The name Sijangkang comes from a plant that is similar to a rubber tree plant.
 It is a forest tree whose seeds are spread by explosion.
 Name of the tree is Jangkang.
 This tree may found in some parts of Indonesia.

 Still related to the first opinion.
+In the Malay language, the word "Si" can function as a definite article, particularly for people or even objects as a diminutive suffix, positively or negatively, depending on the context.
+For example si Bunga Kasturi in classical Malay, or just si Ahmad, si Kiah, si Comel, si Tanggang, si Kecil, si Durhaka, si Tertuduh, si Kancil etc.

-The Jangkang trees die in a tributary river that was later given the name of Jangkang river.
+The Jangkang trees die in a tributary river that was later given the name of Sungai Jangkang or Jangkang River.
 In Chinese, death is referred to as 'SI'.
-Thus arose the name Si Jangkang which eventually turned into Sijangkang.
+Thus some people say that the dead Jangkang trees could have also probably given rise to the name Si Jangkang which eventually turned into Sijangkang - coincidentally or otherwise.